 Our work is based in socially and economically disadvantaged communities.
 Recognizing the need for the large scale change that is necessary in order to sustain healthy communities, we actively seek out and engage with cross-sector efforts to build a child-centered asset rich community.
 Integral to our work is the belief that efforts will fail if they are not built on a foundation of mutual relationships that cross boundaries of race, culture, socio-economics and a diversity of life experiences.

 The Liemandt Foundation focuses its resources on Minneapolis' Northside, an urban community faced with the social isolation and dearth of opportunities that accompany racial, economic and educational disparities.
-The heart of our work is our partnership with Church of the Ascension and is best illustrated by our monthly Peace Dinner.
+The heart of our work is best illustrated by our Peace Dinner replication program.

 ©2011 Liemandt Foundation